Fresno, California: Television

 To avoid interference with existing VHF television stations in the San Francisco Bay Area and those planned for Chico, Sacramento, Salinas, and Stockton, the Federal Communications Commission decided that Fresno would be a UHF island (only have UHF television stations).

-The very first Fresno television station to begin broadcasting was KMJ-TV, which debuted on June 1, 1953.
+The first Fresno television station to begin broadcasting was KMJ-TV, which debuted on June 1, 1953.
 KMJ-TV is now known as NBC affiliate KSEE.
-Other Fresno stations include ABC O&O KFSN-TV, CBS affiliate KGPE, The CW affiliate KFRE-TV, FOX affiliate KMPH-TV, MNTV affiliate KMSG-LD, PBS affiliate KVPT, Telemundo O&O KNSO, Univision O&O KFTV-DT, and Estrella TV affiliate KGMC.
+Other Fresno stations include ABC O&O KFSN-TV, CBS affiliate KGPE, The CW affiliate KFRE-TV, FOX affiliate KMPH-TV, MNTV affiliate KMSG-LD, PBS member station KVPT, Telemundo O&O KNSO, Univision O&O KFTV-DT, and Estrella TV affiliate KGMC.

 In partnership with the City of Clovis, the City of Fresno opened the Community Media Access Collaborative (CMAC) in April 2012, a public, education and government access television station.

 Infrastructure

 Since 2010, statewide droughts in California have strained both Fresno's and the entire Central Valley's water security.
 The city uses surface water from Millerton Lake and Pine Flat Reservoir to supply a pair of water treatment plants.